yellobyte/LED-Strip-Light-Organ/README.md

 ## How to calibrate ##

-The pre-amplifier stage, the automatic gain control stage and all three filter circuits have to be calibrated in order to produce decent results.
-This procedure itself is fairly easy to be accomplished.
+The pre-amplifier stage, the automatic gain control stage and all three filter circuits have to be calibrated in order to produce optimal results.
+The procedure itself is fairly easy to be accomplished.
 Only obstacle is you need a function generator and ideally an oscilloscope.
 A cheap multimeter will do if you can´t get hold of the latter.